Skip to main content

 Taoist Christian Anarchism

 The tension between individualist and communalist anarchisms is synthesized by the often paradoxical (but to me, far more elegant) mutualist anarchisms.
-I believe the source of that conflict is identified in the words of the most influential being in my life, a Taoist Jew who said: "it is easier for a camel to go through the eye of a needle than for a rich man to enter into the reign of God."
-That particular Taoist Jew came to live for us, knowing we would kill him for it, so that He might show us The Way.
-He taught us how to die unto ourselves and be reborn of water and of the Spirit to best enjoy our lives.
+I believe the source of that conflict is identified in the words of the most influential being in my life, a jew with a rather taoist approach to the Law, who said: "it is easier for a camel to go through the eye of a needle than for a rich man to enter into the reign of God."
+That Taoist Jew came to live for us, knowing we would kill him for it, so that He might show us The Way.
+He taught us how to die unto ourselves and be reborn of water and of the Spirit to best enjoy our lives together - a New Heaven and a New Earth.

 Comments